 While my results will vary from yours, you can see already that I saved around $1,800 so far, just by lowering my living expenses.
 We’re going to keep this up so we can save more.

-Now, you’ll want to cut back on spending so that you can save each month.
+Now, you’ll want to cut back on spending so that you can save to go traveling.
 As vacations are generally extravagant trips, you’ll probably spend money having a blast.
 And you should!
 So, let’s save some money in the meantime.

 You could also do a “Save $5 a day” challenge and put $5 a day into your vacation account.
-Saving $5 a day will net you $1,825 at the end of one full year.
+Don’t forget, saving $5 a day will net you $1,825 at the end of one full year.
 It’s hard to argue with that.

 There’s many other things you can save on as well, but I find that if you find anything that nets you around a $5 a day savings or more, then that’s perfect.

 4. Get a Side Hustle to Make Money For Vacation